gardio-io/gardio-pay-hedera/README.md

 ## 📊 Workflow Summary

 1. **Merchant Setup (Offline)**
-   Merchant registration and terminal provisioning occur offline through the PoS terminal setup process.
+   Merchant registration and terminal provisioning are handled offline through the PoS terminal setup process.

 2. **Card Provisioning (Offline)**
-   Cards are securely issued and linked to users before use.
+   Cards are securely issued and linked to user accounts before activation and use.

 3. **Payment (Demo Flow)**
+   - The user **charges/adds balance** to the card from the **Gardio Pay Portal**.
-   - The user interacts with the **PoS terminal** (as shown in the demo).
+   - The user then interacts with the **PoS terminal** (as shown in the demo).
-   - The **Gardio Card** signs the transaction and sends it to Hedera.
+   - The **Gardio Card** securely signs the transaction and sends it to the **Hedera network**.
-   - Confirmation appears instantly on both the terminal and the portal.
+   - Transaction confirmation appears instantly on both the **terminal** and the **portal**, and the **merchant’s wallet** is updated within a few seconds.

 4. **Portal Management**
-   Users can log into the **Gardio Pay Portal** to view balances, charge funds, or review transaction history.
+   Users can access the **Gardio Pay Portal** to view balances, charge funds, or review transaction history at any time.

 ---